smallwat3r/shhh/README.md

 <details>
 <summary>Using docker-compose</summary>

+#### docker-compose

+You will need Docker, docker-compose and make installed on your machine.

 For development instances of Shhh, this repo contains a docker-compose configuration.
 The configuration defines default settings for Shhh,